Shane-OLoughlin/Database-Project/README.md

 Rajeev's contributions: insert here

-Shane's contributions: part of Big Clients, Prospective Clients done completely
+Shane's contributions: part of Big Clients, Prospective Clients done completely, working on Highest Tree

 How to install, configure and run project: Install Eclipse, download zip of Database-Project from our GitHub, extract into eclipse-workspace folder, use File -> Import   -> Project from Folder or Archive in Eclipse, configure Java Compiler and Project Facets if needed, switch passwords in userDAO for user john if necessary, to run: right click on jsp page and Run As -> Run on Server, make further changes if desired to make it run differently.